Renly Baratheon

-Renly Baratheon is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones.
+Renly Baratheon is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones.

-Introduced in 1996's A Game of Thrones, Renly is the youngest of the three sons of Lord Steffon Baratheon and Cassana Estermont, and the younger brother of Robert and Stannis Baratheon.
-He is Lord of Storm's End and Lord Paramount of the Stormlands.
-He served as master of laws in his eldest brother's small council, before crowning himself king in the wake of Robert's death with the support of the Reach and the Stormlands, an act that helps kick off the War of Five Kings.
-This brings him into conflict with his older brother Stannis, whose claim is greater.
+Introduced in 1996's A Game of Thrones, Renly is the youngest of the three sons of Lord Steffon Baratheon and Cassana Estermont, with his brothers Robert and Stannis Baratheon preceding him.
+He is the lord of Storm's End and lord paramount of the Stormlands.
+He served as master of laws in his eldest brother's small council before crowning himself king in the wake of Robert's death with the support of the Reach and the Stormlands, an act that helps kick off the War of Five Kings.
+This brings him into conflict with his surviving older brother, Stannis, whose claim is greater.

 Renly's homosexual relationship with Loras Tyrell is alluded to in the books and is made clearly evident in the television show.
-Both men are among Martin's most prominent LGBTQ characters, although Renly and Loras' adapted relationship and the show's portrayal of the latter has received mixed criticism.
+Both men are among Martin's most prominent LGBTQ characters, though Renly and Loras's adapted relationship and the show's portrayal of the latter has received mixed criticism.

 Renly Baratheon is portrayed by Gethin Anthony in the HBO television adaptation.

 Character description

-Renly Baratheon is the younger brother of King Robert and of King Stannis.
-He is a handsome and charismatic man that wins friends easily, which makes him popular with the smallfolk.
+Renly Baratheon is the younger brother of King Robert and King Stannis.
+He is a handsome and charismatic man who wins friends easily, which makes him popular with the smallfolk.
 He is thought to look extremely similar to his older brother Robert, albeit smaller and slimmer, inheriting the Baratheon height and long black hair.
 Although he is well-liked and charismatic, many powerful lords at court secretly consider him to be vain and frivolous.
-He is described as disdainful of reading, although he enjoys hunting and jousting.
-Renly is also a closeted gay man engaged in a relationship with Loras Tyrell.
+He is described as disdainful of reading, but he enjoys hunting and jousting.
+Renly is also a closeted gay man in a relationship with Loras Tyrell.

 Renly is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as Ned and Catelyn Stark.
 He is also often mentioned and remembered by Brienne of Tarth, who had fallen in love with him at a young age.
 Renly is mostly a background character in the novels.